-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 import Network.HTTP.Types (ResponseHeaders, Status)

-import UnliftIO.Exception (finally, tryAny)
+import UnliftIO.Exception (finally, mask, tryAny)

 import Ecluse.Core.Server.Conditional (isNotModified)